-There are so many different areas in Barcelona and each with their own unique character that it is hard to visit them all in the space of a week or two.
-However, if you do get the chance El Clot Barcelona in the district of Sant Martí has an interesting history, a great atmosphere and is worth a visit.
+There are so many different areas in Barcelona, and each with its own unique character, that it is hard to visit them all in the short timeframe of a week or two.
+However, if you do get the chance to visit El Clot Barcelona in the district of Sant Martí, you will find that this region has a very interesting history and a great atmosphere that makes it truly worth a visit.

 Find your accommodation now!

 El Clot´s main park, Parc del Clot (Address: Carrer dels Escultors Claperós), is a must-see in this area.
 It was was designed in 1986 by Daniel Freixa and Vicent Miranda and was previously a garage of the Spanish train company Renfe, which opened in 1858 during the underground construction of the railway lines.
 Though it obviously shut its garage doors a long time ago, this park maintains some of the relics of its industrious past, including a 25m long aqueduct with beautiful cascades of water.
 Parc del Clot also offers a lovely open green space amidst the hustle and bustle of the city.
 If you are interested in shopping, Les Glories shopping centre is just nearby, along with pedestrianized shopping street Carrer de Rogent, where you can find great local produce.
 The area is also close to some famous tourists attractions, including the Torre Agbar, which was inspired by the pinnacles of the Montserrat mountain, Gaudí’s most widely known architecture Sagrada Familia and Hospital de Sant Pau, which was listed as a UNESCO World Heritage Site.